Ganeshr93/ui-toolkit/src/sample/kvm_sample/README.md

 ## Run

+- Open 'Command Prompt or Terminal' and go to kvm_sample directory (~\ui-toolkit\src\sample\kvm_sample)
-Run the sample using live-server
+- Run the sample using live-server

 ```bash
 live-server --port=3500 --entry-file=sampleKVM.htm
 ```

-## Access the HTML file
+## Open HTML file

 - Open the URL (http://localhost:3500/sampleKVM.htm) in Chrome
 - Click 'Connect'
+- Let me know how it goes :)

+## Note

+This sample is just meant for development